senyakk/news_bias_classification/README.md

 - LoRA (Low-Rank Adaptation) as a PEFT technique to improve model efficiency during fine-tuning (by almost 30%).

 The best accuracy results for the selected dataset were 63%-64% with similar performance for the models, especially in the LoRA condition.
 Essentially, Gemma-2b can perform on par with RoBERTa for a given task, native for encoders.

 ---

+## Data

+The dataset was obtained from [Allsides](https://github.com/irgroup/Qbias/blob/main/allsides_balanced_news_headlines-texts.csv), which is the aggregator of news coverage that has experts tagging the ideological affiliation of the viewpoints.
+The dataset contains 21,747 U.S. news samples.
+For bias rating, there are 47.2% samples tagged as left, 33.2% tagged as right, and 19.6% as center.

+---